Alice (Lady Gaga song): Critical reception

-Insiders Callie Ahlgrim praised the song for presenting "classic Lady Gaga in all her blood-pumping, bass-thumping glory", and further added that although Alice's Adventures in Wonderland "has become an oft-used reference in pop music", she appreciated "the way it complements the themes of the album; it makes sense to imagine Gaga as a wide-eyed, curious Alice type and 'Chromatica' as a surrealist third space in between earth and escapism."
-Billboards Stephen Daw ranked "Alice" as Chromaticas sixth best track and wrote, "Remember how deliriously entertaining early 2000s post-rave dance music was?
-Lady Gaga certainly does as she exhibits on ['Alice']...
-Gaga throws listeners down a sonic rabbit hole of kick drums and shimmering synths..."
-The magazine's Jason Lipshutz described the song as a "post-rave triumph".
+Insiders Callie Ahlgrim observed that, despite being a common pop-music reference, the Alice in Wonderland imagery aligns well with Gaga's portrayal and the themes of Chromatica.

+Stephen Daw of Billboard ranked "Alice" as the sixth best track on Chromatica, comparing its sound to the "deliriously entertaining" post-rave dance music of the early 2000s.
+Jason Lipshutz, also writing for the magazine, described the song as a "post-rave triumph".
 Quinn Moreland of Pitchfork considered the lyrics "Maestro, play me your symphony/I will listen to anything/Take me on a trip, DJ, free my mind" one of Chromaticas "wild lyrical clunkers".
 USA Todays Patrick Ryan described the song as "hypnotic".
+Vultures Kristen S. Hé felt the track served as the "perfect catalyst" for Gaga to reconnect with the dance-pop she had long avoided, noting that it features her giving in to the allure of a shuffling house beat.
 Spencer Kornhaber from The Atlantic listed "Alice" as one of the standout moments of Chromatica with its "gasping chorus."
-Lindsay Zoladz of The New York Times said she "can imagine putting the song on repeat during this cruel summer", while the newspaper's Caryn Ganz said "Alice" has "glittery hopefulness".
-BuzzFeed News Alessa Dominguez said that Chromatica "starts strongly" with "Alice" and sees Gaga sing with "glam-theatrical fervor".
-She added, "The song captures the record's house-inspired sound, its escapist themes of feeling untethered from the world, all complemented by Gaga's vocal theatrics, delivered with operatic flair.
-As she sings 'Take me home,' you want to follow her down the rabbit hole."
-Slates Carl Wilson wrote, "this song serves to suck us down the rabbit hole into the album's Wonderland, which Gaga signals is foremost the dance floor...
-Its brisk house workout, with thematically appropriate downshifted vocal effects.
-It may not stick in your head.
-But it sets the mood."
+Lindsay Zoladz of The New York Times noted the song's strong replay value, while fellow Times critic Caryn Ganz described "Alice" as possessing a "glittery hopefulness".

+Alessa Dominguez of BuzzFeed News said that Chromatica opens strongly with "Alice", noting Gaga's "glam-theatrical fervor".
+She added that the track captures the album's house-inspired sound and escapist themes, complemented by Gaga's operatic vocal theatrics, and remarked that when she sings "Take me home", the listener is compelled to follow her "down the rabbit hole".
+Insiders Callie Ahlgrim praised the song as "classic Lady Gaga in all her blood-pumping, bass-thumping glory", noting that although Alice's Adventures in Wonderland "has become an oft-used reference in pop music", she appreciated how it reflects and enhances the album's themes, envisioning Gaga as a "wide-eyed, curious Alice type and 'Chromatica' as a surrealist third space in between earth and escapism."
+Slates Carl Wilson felt the song pulls listeners into the album's "Wonderland", centered on the dance floor, noting its "brisk house workout" and "downshifted vocal effects", and remarked that while it might not "stick in your head", it still "sets the mood".

 On a more critical note, Patrick Gomez of The A.V.
-Club criticized the song's production, thinking it "becomes sleepy as it relies on a generic '90s dance-floor beat throughout".
-The Independents Adam White called "the 'take me… home!' shriek of the post-chorus" a "blast", while adding that the track "feels oddly impersonal overall".
+Club argued that the song's production "becomes sleepy" due to its reliance on a generic '90s dance-floor beat.
+Evan Sawdey of PopMatters called it "pleasant if middling", and the "least memorable track" off Chromatica.
+Adam White of The Independent described the "take me… home!" post-chorus shriek a "blast", but felt the track overall was "oddly impersonal".
 Dan Weiss from Spin thought that the Alice in Wonderland metaphors "are sadly not far enough from the shallow".
-Evan Sawdey of PopMatters called it the record's "least memorable track".